aybalagirman/50ProjectsIn50Days/README.md

 	Day 2: Building a progress bar showing steps, which can be used on any form or shopping websites' checkout pages. <br />
 	Day 3: Building a navigation tab for blogs or any kind of website.
 When the user clicks the navigation button, the content page rotates to reveal buttons used for navigating inside the website. <br />
 	Day 4: Building a hidden search widget.
 The search box expands when the user clicks the search button. <br />
 	Day 5: Building a blurry loading page.
-As the image on the page loads, it becomes less and less blurry.
+As the image on the page loads, it becomes less and less blurry. <br />
+	Day 6: Building a scrolling animation.